 Post 267, A.L., Hopedale, named in his honor.
 The Gold Star Record of

 4, 1918.
 I looked through the paper into the first couple of months of

 1919 but didn't find anything more on him.
 Eventually I found the brief

 articles below in a Bancroft Library binder of Milford Gazette clippings.

 in one article and killed a bit further down the column.
 It's probably

 because the Gazette was a weekly paper.
 The story of Tillotson being

 missing came in one day, and the type may have been set.
 Then

 before it was printed, the news that he had been killed arrived.
+That

-That went it without removing the earlier story.
+was added without removing the earlier story.

-Of the seven Hopedale servicemen who died in World War I,
+Of the seven Hopedale servicemen who died in World War I, Tillotson

-Legion post in Hopedale was named in his honor.
+Hopedale was named in his honor.

 Walter's brother, Horace, died two years before he did.